BQE Corridor Vision Principles

 Stakeholder Involvement

-New York City will work with elected officials and communities to develop a comprehensive vision for the BQE corridor in Brooklyn and move these project forward.
+New York City will work with elected officials and communities to develop a comprehensive vision for the BQE corridor in Brooklyn and move these projects forward.

 Concrete wall with wear and tear near a roadway